General information about trust accounts

 -

-A law firm must engage an external examiner not later than 8 April each calendar year.
-Only a designated person on the list of designated external examiners may be appointed.
-Important Notice — the Society will not allow the firm to appoint an external examiner who is related to the firm's regular bookkeeper.
+A law practice must appoint an external examiner by no later than 8 April each year.
+Only a person on the list of designated external examiners may be appointed.

 Notification to the Society is required each year in writing within one month of engaging the external examiner.
-You may notify the Society in writing by letter or use the form provided.
+You must notify the Society of the appointment in writing, using the form developed by the Society.

 -